nisha8c/imr-sick-leave-prototype/README.md

 > However in future, Non working days, Holidays will also get eliminated._

 5. Duplicate date detection (with option to edit existing)
+> _If user tries to apply for leave again on same date, a message gets displayed stating so and lets the user edit existing report.
+> That way user dosn't have to search or scroll the reports view or list._

 6. Localized UI with i18n (English, Swedish, German)
 7. The goal was to demonstrate structure, reasoning, and extensibility — not to build a full production system.